 SimplePractice has received a HITRUST certification that verifies the strictest level of HIPAA and security compliance.
 Your data and your clients’ data are secure with any SimplePractice AI feature, as all SimplePractice features are HIPAA compliant and follow our Security & Privacy policies.

-Note: For more information on how Note Taker aligns with our Security & Privacy policies, see Understanding our approach to Note Taker
+Note: For more information on how Note Taker aligns with our Security & Privacy policies, see Understanding our approach to Note Taker.

 We’re deeply invested in the security and confidentiality of patient data.
-Protected Health Information (PHI) will never be sold and is always safeguarded in alignment with HIPAA regulations and our comprehensive Privacy Policy
+Protected Health Information (PHI) will never be sold and is always safeguarded in alignment with HIPAA regulations and our comprehensive Privacy Policy.

 What happens to the transcription data?

-While we retain transcription data for customers using Note Taker, the data is de-idenitified and anonymized, which means that any identifying data is completely removed and any association with the client or clinician is deleted.
-There will be no PHI that can be traced back to the client or the clinician.
-Additionally, the de-identified and anonymized transcription data will be fully encrypted.
+De-identification or anonymization means that any identifying data is completely removed, and any association with the client or clinician is deleted.
+There will be no data that can be traced back to the client or the clinician.
+We maintain our existing commitment to full de-identification and removal of personally identifiable information in compliance with HIPAA.

 Will the recording and transcription of the appointment be deleted?